Friday 24 July 2020

 It is a testament to the believability of Ejiofor’s towering central portrayal that the pragmatism Solomon must quickly develop to survive feels so necessary.
 He is not a rebel but a realist.

 Hollywood loves a tale of noble resistance against oppression, its virtue swollen by self-congratulatory stories of the underdog rising up to defeat his tormentors.
-McQueen has no time for such make believe, of course.
+McQueen has no time for such make-believe, of course.
 This is not the benevolent slavery of the hilariously outdated Gone With the Wind.
 Nor is it the institution that Django assails with such gusto, mined for laughs before its spectacular demise.

 What is presented here instead is an intensely startling depiction of this cultural edifice as it was likely to have existed.
 Southern society was not alone in its reliance on slaves, but it is in the antebellum South that the trade was distilled into its vilest form.

 McQueen is unsparing in covering the salient and chilling realities.
 Children are blithely ripped from their mothers' arms.
 People are commercial property, expensive assets to be mortgaged and haggled over.
-In this altered universe, happy domesticity lives cheek by jowl with humans hoarded like cattle and brutalised with impunity.
+In this altered universe, happy domesticity lives cheek by jowl with humans who are hoarded like cattle and brutalised with impunity.

 There is a wilful naivety, almost, in the fond reliance on people as possessions.
-Regular McQueen collaborator Michael Fassbender – as the unspeakably depraved "n*gger-breaker" and Louisiana plantation master Edwin Epps – dismisses pleas for mercy with contorted scripture and a frighteningly logical creed: "A man does as he pleases with his property."
+Regular McQueen collaborator Michael Fassbender – as the unspeakably depraved "n*gger-breaker" and Louisiana plantation boss Edwin Epps – dismisses pleas for mercy with contorted scripture and a frighteningly logical creed: "A man does as he pleases with his property."

 That is not to say that the whites of Solomon’s new world see no ill in the system to which they are wedded.
 Each one of them appears sensitive, in a reluctant sort of way, to the perversity of slavery, no matter how little they care about its unjustness or attempt to rationalise it with baseless philosophy.